Gilgamech/website/www/Gillogisms.md

 1. Plants grow better when you talk to them because you're blasting them with warm and humid carbon dioxide, a macronutrient mix. - 2021
 1. Plastic dinosaurs are made from the remains of real dinosaurs. - YDAW et al, 2021 or earlier.
 1. Plausible deniability is a huge part of ethics.
-1. Plot-driven story - plot points occur and characters are written to connect them.
+1. Plot-driven story - plot points occur and characters are written to connect them. - 2019
 1. Plot idea: Parents are 'at that age where everyone around them is dying' and the child can't accept this - makes up a fantasy that the parents are killing the extended family and using random illnesses and injuries as a cover.
 1. Plunder blunder. - 2023
 1. Police officer to population ratio is ideally around 1:5000. - 2021
 1. Politerazzi - Paparazzi and gossip of elected officials.
 Only image, face, and personal gaffes, no actual politics. - 2020
 1. Political divisions create political conflict. - 2023
 1. Political ideologies are toolsets, not operational patterns.
 Conservatives work with large finances and organizations, while Liberals work with large public funds and grassroots.
 This allows for authoritarian liberals and antifa conservatives.
 In the same way, sell to conservatives with ads of family, tradition, and control; and sell to liberals with ads of pride, virtue, and diversity.
-This is '(thing) begets altruism' in action.
+This is '(thing) begets altruism' in action. - 2021
 1. Political power measured in megaWatts. - 2022
 1. Political term as a balance between consistency of policy and prevention of corruption in government.
 One of the downsides to democracies is the bipolar nature of foreign policy across numerous administrations. - 2022
 1. Politics need to be inclusive of all voters, not just special interests. - 2023
 1. Pollution is dumping useful raw materials into the environment.
 Carbon monoxide is a powerful reducing agent and hugely valuable to industry, and we dump it out of our cars instead of capturing it.
-(The CO molecule's carbon's 2 free hands want to hold an Oxygen atom's 2 free hands to become relatively-inert CO2.) - 2018
+(The CO molecule's carbon's 2 free hands want to hold an oxygen atom's 2 free hands to become relatively-inert CO2.) - 2018
 1. Pros and cons - productivity and conductivity. - 2023
 1. Positive dispositive - Economic metric related to the outcome of a court case. - 2023
-1. Power is the ability to do things.
+1. Power is the ability to do things. - 2021
-1. Power over others as power over your own impatience.
+1. Power over others as power over your own impatience. - 2022
 1. Praying is literally the least you can do. - 2013 - Sometimes it's also the most you can do. - 2018 - Maybe it's better for certain people to be praying, instead of doing more, because anything more they do makes it worse. - 2022
-1. Pressure treated wood rusts nails.
+1. Pressure treated wood rusts nails. - 2020
 1. Prices are one of the primary ways that people in free-market nations communicate value with each other.
 1. Printing money is a transfer of asset value, taking a fraction of every piece of existing currency, and reassembling the value as freshly-generated currency.
 It spreads out the existing amount of human value across more representation.
-1. Pro-bono gigolo.
+1. Pro-bono gigolo. - 2023
-1. Proceed to exeunt. (~G~T~F~O~)
+1. Proceed to exeunt. (~G~T~F~O~) - 2020
-1. Projection is an argumentation tactic, where you take something illegal or immoral that you're doing, and accuse your opponent of doing it.
+1. Projection is an argumentation tactic, where you take something illegal or immoral that you're doing, and accuse your opponent of doing it. - 2021
 1. Proximity to world power based on quantity of loan words borrowed from their language.
 Because The West borrow more words from English, Former Soviet bloc borrow more words from Russian, and Asian countries borrow more words from Chinese.
 Possibly even linguistic anthropology to show when different words from different languages were borrowed, using cultural import and export as an indicator of the cultural exchanges between various nations and micropowers.
 (Consider historic world, regional, and micro powers when considering history and intersections.)
-(USA got most of its words from the UK as colonies, then started getting a lot of French words during the 1800s for political reasons.)
+(USA got most of its words from the UK as colonies, then started getting a lot of French words during the 1800s for political reasons.) - 2021
 1. Psychic is a subset of omniscient.
 Omniscience is the goal of the ultimate know-it-all.
-Being omniscient means being psychic, and numerous orders of magnitude more awareness about the universe.
+Being omniscient means being psychic, and numerous orders of magnitude more awareness about the universe. - 2021
 1. Psychological weight of complexity, in that complex objects are conceptually 'heavier' to carry around than simple objects. - 2023
 1. Punishment is not art and should not involve complex emotional states - instead it should involve complex (emotionless) intellectual analysis of the past, and future.
 Involving complex emotional states toxifies the punishment.
-Part of the point of punishment is deterrence, letting other potential criminals and/or villains know that their precrimes will have physical penalties if realized.
+Part of the point of punishment is deterrence, letting other potential criminals and/or villains know that their precrimes will have physical penalties if realized. - 2020 (Part of the 'price' that convicts must 'pay' is to communicate that 'price' to others in the free-market society. - 2024)
 1. 'Put the em-PHA-sis on the wrong syl-LA-ble' - Choir pianist critiquing a practicing choir through vocal irony, circa 2004.
-1. 'Put your ejection seat in the locked-and-loaded position.'
+1. 'Put your ejection seat in the locked-and-loaded position.' - 2021
 1. Putting your stuff in The Cloud is like putting your stuff in a storage locker.
 It might be cheaper to live that way if you're small and smart.
-But expensive, inflexible, insecure, and complex to run an enterprise from.
+But expensive, inflexible, insecure, and complex to run an enterprise from. - 2022
-1. Pyrocumulonimbus weaponization - how to create fire-clouds over your enemy's farms and cities.
+1. Pyrocumulonimbus weaponization - how to create fire-clouds over your enemy's farms and cities. - 2022

 ### Q

 1. Qubits are analog, allowing sub-bit precision in binary systems.
 This could allow smaller neural networks, as instead of using a large binary number as an approximation for an analog state, the analog state can be approximated in the smallest binary numbers.
 Having synapses output to a quantum multiply accumulator (QMAC) circuit could allow a neuron to have binary inputs and outputs while gaining the training speed benefits of analog neurons. ([A quantum multiply-accumulator](https://link.springer.com/article/10.1007/s11128-013-0715-5) (paywalled)) - 2023
 1. Quebec - the U is silent (Keh-bek), and it's pronounced like Qatar (Settlers of Catar), so could be spelled 'Qebec', or 'Khebekh'.
 Demonym 'Kebe-kwa' translates to 'Kebekers'.
-(Not to be confused with fans of the longtime Jeopardy TV Show host - 'Trebekers'.)
+(Not to be confused with fans of the longtime Jeopardy TV Show host - 'Trebekers'.) - 2019
 1. Quixotic politanic playing both sides against the middle.
-(Horseshoe theory in action.)
+(Horseshoe theory in action.) - 2023

 ### R

 1. Racism is its own antiparticle.
 Raise the field strength, or lower, but the only way to fight this fire is with more fire. - 2023 (We didn't start the fire - it's been burning since the world's been turning.)
 1. Radio is an electronic whistle.
 1. Rage against the machine powers the machine.
-Only apathy can counter the machine.  躺平 [[Lay Flat]](https://en.wikipedia.org/wiki/Tang_ping) and 摆烂 [[Let It Rot]].
+Only apathy can counter the machine. 躺平 `[Lay Flat](https://en.wikipedia.org/wiki/Tang_ping)` and 摆烂 `Let It Rot`.
 1. Random memories popping up is how we test our current neural network weights against previous experiences.
 1. Randomized element names are more secure for sitelets, since it prevents others from writing a snooping wrapper on their site.
 1. Reality and time have been mathematically proven to be subjective, and in my subjective reality, I'm both early and under budget. (amirite)